 Michael J. Love is a choreographer, scholar, and educator.
 His embodied research intermixes Black queer feminist theory and aesthetics with a rigorous practice that critically engages the Black cultural past as it imagines Black futurity.
 In Austin, Texas, his work has been supported and presented by Fusebox Festival, ARCOS Dance, Ground Floor Theatre, and The Cohen New Works Festival.
 In 2016, he received an Austin Critics’ Table Award in dance.
 Love has also collaborated with transmedia artist Ariel René Jackson on video and performance projects, which have been featured in or programmed by The New York Times Style Magazine’s #TBlackArtBlackLife series, the New Museum and CUE Art Foundation in New York City, the Galleries at the University of Northern Colorado, the Jacob Lawrence Gallery at the University of Washington, and the George Washington Carver Museum, Cultural, and Genealogy Center in Austin.
 Love’s performance credits include the Broadway laboratory for Savion Glover and George C. Wolfe’s Shuffle Along and roles in works by Baakari Wilder, as well as Andrew Nemr’s New York-based company Cats Paying Dues.
 Love holds an M.F.A. in Performance as Public Practice from The University of Texas at Austin and is an alumnus of Emerson College in Boston.

 Tiona Nekkia McClodden is a visual artist, filmmaker, and curator whose work explores and critiques issues at the intersections of race, gender, sexuality, and social commentary.
 McClodden’s interdisciplinary approach traverses documentary film, experimental video, sculpture, and sound installations.
 Most recently, her work has explored the themes of re-memory and narrative biomythography.
 Her work has been featured at the Institute of Contemporary Art in Philadelphia; the Museum of Modern Art, Museum of Modern Art PS1, and the Whitney Museum in New York City; Haus der Kulturen der Welt (HKW) in Berlin; Museum of Contemporary Art Los Angeles; and Museum of Contemporary Art Chicago.
 She received a Bucksbaum Award for her work in the 2019 Whitney Biennial, a Guggenheim Fellowship in Fine Arts (2019), a Keith Haring Fellowship in Art and Activism from Bard College (2018), and a Pew Fellowship (2016), among other awards.
 In 2017-18 she curated A Recollection. + Predicated. as a part of the multi-artist retrospective Julius Eastman: That Which is Fundamental at both the Slought Foundation in Philadelphia and The Kitchen in New York.
 Her writing has been featured on the Triple Canopy platform, in Artforum, OCTOBER, Cultured Magazine, ART21 Magazine, and many other publications.
-McClodden lives and works in North Philadelphia and is the founder and owner of Philadelphia-based Conceptual Fade, a micro-gallery and library space centering Black thought and artistic production.love
+McClodden lives and works in North Philadelphia and is the Founder and Director of Philadelphia-based Conceptual Fade, a micro-gallery and library space centering Black thought and artistic production.

 Maysoon Zayid, a comedian, actress and disability advocate, is a graduate of and a guest Comedian-in-Residence at Arizona State University.
 She is the co-founder/co-executive producer of the New York Arab American Comedy Festival and The Muslim Funny Fest.
 She was a full-time air contributor to Countdown with Keith Olbermann and is a guest writer for Vice.
 She has most recently appeared on CNN’s New Day, 60 Minutes, and ABC News.
 Maysoon had the most viewed TED Talk of 2014 and was named “1 of 100 Women of 2015” by BBC.
 As a professional comedian, she has performed in top New York clubs and has toured extensively in the U.S. and abroad.
 She was a headliner on the Arabs Gone Wild Comedy Tour and The Muslims Are Coming Tour.
 She appeared alongside Adam Sandler in You Don’t Mess with the Zohan and is a recurring character on General Hospital.
 She is the author of the bestselling memoir Find Another Dream and is the creator of the Book of Bay Ann series.